-This Vegan Caesar Salad is perfect for a light, crowd-pleasing dinner or lunch!
-It’s made with a tangy, creamy dressing, crunchy croutons, and crisp romaine lettuce!
-It’s bound to be a new favorite in your household.
+This vegan Caesar salad is perfect for a crowd-pleasing dinner side or light lunch!
+I’ll show you how to make this classic salad with a tangy, creamy vegan Caesar dressing, crunchy croutons, and crisp romaine lettuce.

 Vegan caesar salad with caesar dressing.

-This Vegan Caesar Salad is light but so, SO flavorful.
-It starts with a crisp bed of lettuce, some parmesan cheese, and a handful of salty coconut bacon bits.
-Top all that off with a few crunchy homemade croutons and some tangy vegan caesar salad dressing, and voila.
-You will not believe the treat your tastebuds are experiencing!
+This vegan Caesar salad recipe is light but so, SO flavorful.
+It starts with a crisp bed of lettuce, Parmesan cheese, and a handful of salty coconut bacon bits.
+Top all that off with a few crunchy homemade croutons and some tangy vegan Caesar salad dressing, and voila.
+You will not believe the treat your taste buds are experiencing!

-So… while lasagna and pizza are still my all-time favorite Italian dinners, this Vegan Caesar Salad is going to be making a lot of appearances on my table, and I thought you all might want in on the goodness!
+So… while lasagna and pizza are still my all-time favorite Italian dinners, vegan Caesar salad is about to make plenty of appearances at my table.
+I thought you all might want in on the goodness!

 Ingredients for vegan caesar salad dressing.